decentraland/catalyst-owner/docs/glossary.md

 ### Content Server

-The [Content Server](https://github.com/decentraland/catalyst/tree/main/content) is a part of the Catalyst node in charge of managing the Decentralized storage of Entities Deployments.
+The [Content Server](https://github.com/decentraland/catalyst/tree/main/content) is a part of the Catalyst node in charge of managing the Decentralized storage of Entitiy Deployments.
 Currently, all content stored in a Content Server is synchronized with the rest of the DAO Catalysts.

 ### Lambdas